 See Telemarketing and door-to-door sales and What debt collectors can and can’t do for more information.

 It’s against the law to participate in, or to persuade someone to participate in, a pyramid scheme.

-	In a pyramid scheme, people must pay to join (a participation payment).
-They are promised payment for recruiting others to the scheme (a recruitment payment).
-Only a small number of people at the top of a pyramid scheme are likely to receive any real financial benefits from it.
+- only a small number of people at the top of a pyramid scheme are likely to receive any real financial benefits from it.